Lucid Dreaming: Come Fly With Me

 The first moment of success is when you recognize that you’re dreaming – Aha!
 But to be truly lucid you must hold the intention to extend that moment of consciousness long enough to stabilize the lucid state.

 Once you have stabilized yourself within your first lucid dream, it’s pretty exciting.
-But it’s important to stay calm and simply explore your environment or you can destabilize the lucid state by waking up.
+But it’s important to stay calm and simply explore your environment or your excitement may destabilize the lucid state and you wake up.

 Here are several ways to stabilize the lucid state while dreaming.
 Choose your favorite to practice: